 Hackers attack those working from home knowing that they may lack guidance and support from their employer.
 Playing on this theme the attacks expect that guards are down more than they might usually be.
 This stands to reason as people working from home may have childcare to provide or sick relatives to care for.
 Homeworkers can find this juggling difficult while doing a day’s work.
 This is something that they normally do where distractions are kept to a minimum.

 A recent attack spotted involved a bogus link sent in email to staff at a customer.
 See the above graphic for more information.
 A shared file containing details of staff bonuses supposedly to be paid in June 2020 is the target of the link.
 This devious tactic plays on job security fears and loss of income amongst workers.
 A click on the bogus link starts a phishing attempt as it requires the victim to attempt to log in to a bogus Microsoft account.

 You do need to defend against this kind of attack.
 The good news is that there is one simple thing that all employers can do.
 This significantly reduces the harm caused should you be fooled by an email such as that described above.
 It’s called two-factor authentication and it is very effective.
 Read more about this in our recent blog here.

+Covid 19 scams and hacks don’t need to happen to you.
 Prepare now for success, talk to RedMosquito – the IT support experts.
 Call 0141 348 7950 for a free no-obligation initial consultation.